How To: With iOS 18, You Can Finally Hide App, Folder, and Widget Names on Your iPhone's Home Screen

 How to Hide Home Screen App, Folder, and Widget Names

-With iOS 18 and iPadOS 18, still in beta, there's an easy way to manage all three with just a few taps.
+With iOS 18 and iPadOS 18, released on Sept.
+16, there's an easy way to manage all three with just a few taps.
 This is where the new Home Screen editor comes into play.
 Tap and hold the background to enter the editor, tap "Edit" in the corner, and then choose "Customize" from the new menu list.

 A nonmodal sheet will appear at the bottom.
 The only thing you need to change here to hide the app, folder, and widget names on your Home Screen is the sizing.
 Instead of "Small," simply tap "Large."
 All the icons and widgets will immediately grow larger, pushing all their names off the screen.